kazcare/quizalanche/README.md

 # **Quiz-a-lanche**
 ## Overview

-This is a quiz game, which currently have 15 questions to answer and scores when users answer those questions.
+This is a science quiz game, which currently have 15 questions to answer and scores when users answer those questions.
+Questions are related to different fields of science.

+The oroginal look was planned according to the following wireframes.

 <img src="docs/wireframe.png">

 **GitHub repository** can be found by clicking <a href="https://github.com/kazcare/quizalanche" target="_blank" rel="noopener">**here**.</a> and the deployed **live link** for the website can be found by clicking <a href="https://kazcare.github.io/quizalanche/index.html" target="_blank" rel="noopener">**here**.</a>

+Following is the actual look after deployment.
 <img src="docs/responsive-main.png">

 <a></a>